 Get your testosterone level tested before embarking on a steroid cycle.

 500 to 800 ng/dL is the consensus for a healthy range.
-Younger men can and often are above 1000 ng/dL normally without steroids.
+Younger men can and often are above 1000 ng/dL, typically without steroids.

 Get tested and get your current level.
 And discuss with your health professional how much and how often to take it.

-Same goes for the ladies.
-Normal level for women – 15 to 70 ng/dL.
+The same goes for the ladies.
+The average level for women – is 15 to 70 ng/dL.

-Within 30 to 50 ng/dL is the consensus to avoid unhealthy side effects.
+The consensus is within 30 to 50 ng/dL to avoid unhealthy side effects.

 Why Sustanon and not Stanozolol?
-Stanozolol is a very short lasting steroid.
-The recommend dose is daily or every two days minimum.
-For people with busy lifestyle’s, or who travel a lot.
-The daily or every second day cycle of Stanozolol can become a burden.
+Stanozolol is a very short-lasting steroid.
+The recommended dose is daily or every two days minimum for busy lifestyles or travels a lot.
+The daily or every second-day cycle of Stanozolol can become a burden.

-Sustanon is one of the easier steroids to use:
+Sustanon is one of the more accessible steroids to use:

-- It has both fast and slow acting testosterone’s.
+- It has both fast and slow-acting testosterone.

 - It can be injected up to 14 days apart.
 But the average is between 5 and 10 days.

-- And its the most prescribed steroid for testosterone replacement therapy, TRT.
+- And is the most prescribed steroid for testosterone replacement therapy, TRT.

 Important Note: Please seek professional advice before embarking on a steroid cycle.
-It might not be the most comfortable of subjects to talk to your doctor about.
+It might not be the most comfortable subject to talk to your doctor.
 But it’s an important one.
-As a runner being in good shape all year round is what we do.
+Being in good shape all year round is what we do as runners.
 Please do not put that at risk.